orientechnologies/orientdb-docs/src/orientjs/OrientJS-CLI-Database.md

 # Database Interface in OrientJS CLI

-When working with the OrientJS command-line interface, `orinetjs`, issuing the `db` command allows you to manipulate databases on OrientDB from the terminal.
+When working with the OrientJS command-line interface, `orientjs`, issuing the `db` command allows you to manipulate databases on OrientDB from the terminal.

 For instance,